-At Simpson, every psychology major gets hands on experience, whether its using our electroencephalogram (EEG) machine, conducting a research project or completing an internship prior to graduation.
+At Simpson, every psychology major gets hands on experience, whether its working on a research project or completing an internship.
 These experiences very likely contribute to the fact that we have a 100 percent placement rate in student applications to present research at the annual Midwestern Psychological Association Conference.